Mango0x45/stagit/README.md

 original it generates static HTML files for a git repository, but has a few new features.

 This fork uses [md4c](https://github.com/mity/md4c) to convert the README markdown into HTML and then shows it in an about page for each repository, this adds a new dependency.
+Additionally this fork uses [pandoc](https://github.com/jgm/pandoc) to convert READMEs using reStructuredText to HTML.

 New Features